An ordinary account

 A lot of public debate centres on whether trans women should be allowed to use women’s bathrooms, women’s changing rooms, and so on.
 As with other topics, I think it’s important to distinguish cases where there are relevant distinctions.
 Changing rooms and bathrooms are used for different purposes, and I find that I have quite different feelings about the two.

 Speaking for myself I’m actually not comfortable with the idea of using women’s changing rooms or men’s changing rooms.
 This because I’m uncomfortable with being naked around people I don’t know, or having people I don’t know being naked around me.
 It upsets me that as a society we’ve designed changing spaces like this, and my own approach has been to opt out.
 I don’t use changing rooms, I find some other space where I can change.
 That’s what I did before transitioning too, to be honest.
 I suppose my “principle” in this instance is similar to how I feel about safety in the sporting context; the actual issue has nothing to do with trans people, and everything to do with the fact that the “changing room” environment is inherently unsafe to begin with.
 I recognise that other people feel differently, but that’s certainly how I feel about it.
-It’s all a bit Bartelby the Scrivener of me, I’ll admit, but as regards changing rooms… I don’t have to use them at all, I can participate in society perfectly fine without using them, and I would prefer not to.
+It’s all a bit Bartelby the Scrivener of me, I’ll admit, but as regards changing rooms… I don’t have to use them, I can participate in society perfectly fine without using them, and I would prefer not to.
 So I don’t.
 No dramas there.

 Bathrooms are a rather different matter.
 Using public toilets is a necessity for all of us, trans women included, and it is impractical to ban trans women from using women’s bathrooms entirely.
 I’ll try to illustrate why I think this by highlighting the shortcomings of the alternative “solutions” I sometimes see people suggesting.